antonAce/sandbox-rs/README.md

-# PI Rust
+# My Rust test chamber

-Estimating PI value using Monte Carlo in Rust
+This is the Rust workspace where I keep my Rust code snippets and test random ideas before implementing them in production.